Sociology of death: Interdisciplinary nature

 The sociology of death highlights distinct social considerations to explore aspects of dying, death, and grief that surround the emotional ending of human life.
 However, there are also cognitive, behavioural, and spiritual aspects to consider in the sociological examination of death.
 The sociology of death has a distinct interdisciplinary nature that leans on closely associated fields of research with sociology.

 Key intersections include anthropological, archeological, historical, psychological, to political to name a few.

 Thanatology

 The overlap of the scientific study of death and sociology have produced areas of research focused on deathcare professionals, near-death experiences, to reducing pain and social suffering in dying.

 Research themes

 Death taboo

 A common theme of research into the sociology of death is the taboo or perceived social taboo that surrounds death.
 "Death denial" culture and interaction within society is both a heavily researched and critiqued area.

 Declining mortality

 Throughout the world, mortality rates have steadily decreased decade upon decade that has historically changed our meaning to death.
 As age-related illness and diseases has become part of our lives, what makes a "good death" socially has altered along with advancements in medicine and technology.

 Dying vs. Bereaved

-Challenging how death is perceived and examining dying from the perspective of the those dying, rather than their carers and family.
+Challenging how death is perceived and examining dying from the perspective of those dying, rather than their carers and family.